ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 The malloc

-attribute in GCC4 and Clang5 indicates that the function acts like a memory allocation function, meaning it returns a pointer to allocated storage that is disjoint (non-aliased) from the storage for any other object accessible to the caller.
+attribute in GCC4 and Clang5 indicates that the function behaves like an allocator, meaning it returns a pointer to allocated storage that is disjoint (non-aliased) from the storage for any other object accessible to the caller.

 and calloc